Bocas Town, Bocas del Toro: Population and tourism

 The corregimiento of Bocas del Toro has a land area of 67.3 sqkm and had a population of 7,366 as of 2010, giving it a population density of 109.4 PD/sqkm.
 Its population as of 1990 was 5,274; its population as of 2000 was 4,020.

 Relatively few Panamanians live on the island, opting for cheaper housing on the mainland.
 Mainland residents working on Colón Island travel by boat.
 Bocas del Toro is a popular tourist destination year-round.
 The town is small enough that most places are within walking distance.
 The streets are arranged in a grid.
 Avenidas (avenues) run east to west and calles (streets) run north to south.

 Climate

-Under the Köppen climate classification, Bocas del Toro features a tropical rainforest climate.
+Bocas del Toro features a tropical rainforest climate (Köppen Af).
 The area does not have a predictable dry season.
 The driest months are October, January, and March.
-During the course of the year Bocas del Toro sees a copious amount of precipitation.
-Bocas del Toro averages 3458 mm of rain per year.
+During the course of the year Bocas del Toro sees a copious amount of precipitation, averaging 3458 mm of rain per year.

-Temperatures are consistent all year (high: 83-90 F, low: 71-75 F).
-Sunrise is normally around 6 am, and sunset is around 6 pm local time.
+Temperatures are consistent all year, with maxima of 83 to 90 F and minima of 71 to 75 F. Sunrise is normally around 6 am, and sunset is around 6 pm local time.
 These times vary only slightly during the year.